- Must be in good lawful status (see F-1 Status Requirements).

 300 Ala Moana Blvd

 You will be given a receipt that acts as a temporary card until your permanent card arrives.

-- If you worked in Hawaii, you are required to complete and submit state tax forms.
+- If you worked in the State of Hawaii, you are required to file state taxes.

 - If you worked in another state, you may be subject to that state's income tax laws--not every state has income taxes.
 You will have to contact the state to determine if you need to submit forms.